GCIEL/Graph-Isomorphism/README.md

 # Graph Isomorphism
-An alpha-level prototype VR game to teach graph isomorphism and help students visualize complex graphs.
+An alpha-level prototype VR game to teach graph isomorphisms and help students visualize complex graphs.

 ## Built With